Lower-price Porsche Taycan is coming, with rear-wheel drive—and possibly better range

 This puts more of a commitment to what Porsche originally hinted to Green Car Reports and other media outlets during the Taycan's technical preview last summer—to expect a normal cadence of variants, echoing its gasoline model lines, and not expecting the model to be limited to dual-motor forms.

 The automaker previously said it would launch a 79-kilowatt-hour Performance Battery option for the all-wheel drive 4S, with lower performance numbers, but also a lower price.
 That version was due to arrive later this year, but Porsche hasn't provided update timing due to coronavirus shutdowns.
-All Taycan variants currently on sale use the larger 93.4-kWh Performance Battery Plus.
+All Taycan variants currently on sale use the larger 93.4-kwh Performance Battery Plus.

 2020 Porsche Taycan 4S - Levi, Finland

-Porsche appears to be going in the opposite direction Tesla did with its Model S. The Silicon Valley automaker previously offered entry-level, rear-wheel drive variants, but has pared the lineup down to two versions, both with all-wheel drive and the same 100-kWh battery pack.
+Porsche appears to be going in the opposite direction Tesla did with its Model S. The Silicon Valley automaker previously offered entry-level, rear-wheel drive variants, but has pared the lineup down to two versions, both with all-wheel drive and the same 100-kwh battery pack.

 As a sporty and luxurious electric sedan, the Taycan invites comparison with the Model S. Many initial Taycan orders even came from Tesla drivers, Porsche previously said.